About Emily

 Full-Time

-Stable Groom Manager and Beginner Coach
+Stable Groom Manager, Groom and Beginner Coach

 At six years old, I started riding lessons and attended a summer camp from age 10-17.
 In grade nine, I participated at The Bethany Hills School for Girls during my high school years, centred around riding and horses.
 Our gym class was riding lessons three times a week.
 We were also allowed to bring and keep our horses at the Saddle Wood Stables barn, located right next to the school with paddocks surrounding it.
 We also had free rides on the weekend.
 I attended the equestrian theory classes at school to learn more in-depth techniques about the horse and rider.